-Particulars As at 31 March, 2019 As at 31 March, 2018 As at 31 March, 2017 12% Non-Convertible Cumulative Redeemable Preference Shares (NCCRPS) 1,50,096 99,300 48,750
+Particulars As at 31 March, 2020 As at 31 March, 2019 12% Non-Convertible Cumulative Redeemable Preference Shares (NCCRPS) 2,00,868 1,50,096

-\ As the company has accumulated losses, the company has not provided for the dividend on thease instrument in the financial statements.
+^{} As the company has accumulated losses, the company has not provided for the dividend on thease instrument in the financial statements.

-33 Segment Information for the year ended March 31, 2019
+26 Segment Information for the year ended March 31, 2020

 The Company is into distribution of financial products and related activities.
-As the Company is engaged only in one business segment and there are no geographical segments, the Balance Sheet for the year ended March 31, 2019, and Statement of Profit and Loss for the year ended March 31, 2019 pertain to one business segment and related activities as per Ind AS 108 on Operating Segment"
+As the Company is engaged only in one business segment and there are no geographical segments, the Balance Sheet for the year ended March 31, 2020, and Statement of Profit and Loss for the year ended March 31, 2020 pertain to one business segment and related activities as per Ind AS 108 on Operating Segment"

-34 Note for Going Concern
+27 Note for Going Concern

 The Company's net worth is negative.
-However having regard to financial support from its promoters, the financial statements have been prepared on the basis that the company is a going concern and that no adjustment are required to the carrying value of assets and liabilities.
+However having regard to financial support from its fellow subsidary for its working capital requirment, the financial statements have been prepared on the basis that the company is a going concern and that no adjustment are required to the carrying value of assets and liabilities.

-35 Earnings per share
+28 Earnings per share

-Particulars As at 31 March, 2019 As at 31 March, 2018 Earning per share from Continuning operations Net Profit/ (Loss) after tax as per statement of profit and loss (7,844) (51,571) Less: 12% Dividend on NCCRPS [including dividend tax thereon (not declared)] (50,633) (50,550) Loss attributable to equity shareholders (58,477) (1,02,121) Weighted average number of equity shares outstanding during the year 10,000 10,000 Nominal value per equity share 10 10 Basic and diluted earnings per share from Continuning Operations (Amount in ₹) (5,848) (10,212) Earning per share from Discontinuning operations Profit / (loss) for the year from discontinuing operations after tax (28,162) (24,803) Weighted average number of equity shares outstanding during the year 10,000 10,000 Nominal value per equity share 10 10 Basic and diluted earnings per share from Continuning Operations (Amount in ₹) (2,816) (2,480) Basic and diluted earnings per share from Continuning and Discontinuning operations (Amount in ₹) (8,664) (12,692)
+Particulars As at 31 March, 2020 As at 31 March, 2019 Earning per share from Continuning operations Net Profit/ (Loss) after tax as per statement of profit and loss (4,419) (7,844 Less: 12% Dividend on NCCRPS [including dividend tax thereon (not declared)] (50,772) (50,633) Loss attributable to equity shareholders (55,191) (58,477 Weighted average number of equity shares outstanding during the year 10,000 10,000 Nominal value per equity share 10 10 Basic and diluted earnings per share (Amount in ₹) (5,519) (5,848)

-Note:
+Note